MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/choose-and-configure-columns.md

 2. Select the fields you want to add to the view designer.
 This adds the field as a column on the right-hand of the view.

-3. Select the **Related** tab to see related entities and their corresponding fields.
+3. Select the **Related** tab to see related tables and their corresponding fields.

  As you add columns, you will increase the width of the view.
 If the width of the view exceeds the space available to show it in the page, horizontal scrollbars will allow people to scroll and see the hidden columns.